When Did the Waters Part?

 This paper does not address the biological response — which animals use which corridors, how fast they spread, or why each continent's fauna looks the way it does.
 That is the subject of the companion paper.

 This paper does not claim that the model is derived purely from physics independent of the text.
-The Genesis narrative supplies the timing of the mabbul-to-mayim transition (day 40), which is used as the phase boundary in the velocity model.
+The Genesis narrative supplies the timing of the mabbul-to-mayim transition (day 40), which is used as the phase boundary in the two-phase velocity model.
 The narrative is treated as an engineering specification — the physics follows from the constraints it provides.
 This is stated explicitly and should be evaluated as an "if...then" proposition: if the narrative is accurate, then these are the physical consequences.

 Appendices

-Appendix A: Plate Velocity Model
+Appendix A: Two-Phase Plate Velocity Model

 -